AnaviTechnology/anavi-docs/anavi-tpm-20/anavi-tpm-20.md

 ## Powering ANAVI TPM 2.0

-ANAVI TPM 2.0 is Raspberry Pi HAT therefore it is powered through Raspberry Pi.
-It is recommended to use the [official Raspberry Pi Power Supply](https://www.raspberrypi.org/products/universal-power-supply/) or another 2.5A USB power supply from reputable retailer.
+ANAVI TPM 2.0 is a Raspberry Pi add-on board therefore it is powered through the Raspberry Pi single board computer.
+It is recommended to use the [official Raspberry Pi Power Supply](https://www.raspberrypi.org/products/universal-power-supply/).

 ---